 Building our future

-We have an exciting set of future investment and renewal opportunities with potential to sustain a material UK business for decades to come
+We have an exciting set of future investment and renewal opportunities with the potential to sustain a material UK business for decades to come.

-Successful delivery of our plan should create the platform that enables us to develop our remaining resource and build our future in the North Sea.
+Successful delivery of our plan should create the platform that enables us to develop our remaining barrels of resource and build our future in the North Sea.